some-alt

 The energy workers in the Kyiv region need 6 drone sets to fully use them every day.
 Another 5 sets are needed in the Dnipropetrovsk region.
 This change in the work practices within the Distribution System Operators will reduce the time of power outages for customers.
 The possibility to use such innovative technologies systematically in the work of the Distribution System Operators will be considered by the national regulator (NEURC) within the framework of annual investment programs.

-Thermal power generation Over the course of two days, DTEK Dnipro Grids energy workers restored electricity to 31,800 families in the region
+Thermal power generation Over the course of two days, DTEK Dnipro Grids energy workers restored electricity after the strikes to more than 56,000 families in the Dnipropetrovsk region

-Thermal power generation Restorations after the attacks: DTEK Dnipro Grids restored electricity to 192,000 families over the course of the week
+Thermal power generation Restoration after the strikes: DTEK Dnipro Grids energy workers restored electricity to 2,700 homes over the course of the day

-Thermal power generation Over the course of the week, DTEK Grids DSO restored electricity to more than 675,000 homes in four regions after the attacks
+Thermal power generation Over the course of the week, DTEK Dnipro Grids restored electricity to 77,000 homes in the Dnipropetrovsk region after the attacks